William Henry Boulton: Life and career

 His former residence, "The Grange", is now part of the Art Gallery of Ontario.
 The Boultons were said to be very hospitable people and hosted many guests at the Grange.
-Lord Elgin, when Governor-General of Canada, was a guest of Boulton in the home when he was Mayor of Toronto.
-It received the name the Grange after the family estate in England.
+Lord Elgin, when Governor-General of Canada, was a guest of Boulton in the home when Boulton was Mayor of Toronto, during Elgin's tour of Canada West in 1847.
+It received the name "The Grange" after the family estate in England.
 Boulton lived in the home until his death in 1874.